BlessedCow/TrackerList/README.md

 *These scripts were written with a specific use in mind, so it doesn't apply to much else on its own.*
 *They can, however, be broken down and re-used*

+*Any names provided are completely fictional.
+They are simply there to make the code easier to read/understand.*